tdlight-team/tdlight-java/README.md

+# TDLight
+TDLight is a fork of tdlib focused on memory footprint and performance.
+TDLib and TDLight are interchangeable, so switching to TDLight or switching back to TDLib doesn't require changes in your code.

+## Added features
+### Memory cleanup
+TDLight can clean itself and release some ram to the OS if you want.
+Look at OptimizeStorage in "Modified features" to see how.
+### Custom options
+We added some options:
+* **disable_minithumbnails** (true/false) This setting removes minithumbnails everywhere.
+It reduces memory usage because tdlib keeps them in RAM.
+* **disable_document_filenames** (true/false) If you don't care about having the original filenames of every file stored in RAM, you can disable them using this option.
+It reduces memory usage.
+* **disable_notifications** (true/false) In TDLib pending notification updates are stored in ram until you "read" them.
+This option disables completely notifications and keeps the pending notifications queue empty, reducing memory usage.

+## Modified features
+### TdApi.OptimizeStorage
+This method was used to optimize the database originally.
+Now it also cleans the RAM, removing almost all cached values from it and releasing the memory back to the OS.

+Removing cached values can cause problems if you don't take the following precautions:
+  1. Before calling *TdApi.OptimizeStorage* you must:
+      1. Read all the pending updates to empty the pending updates queue.
+      2. Disable internet connection using *TdApi.AddProxy* and *TdApi.SetProxy* pointing to a random domain that doesn't exist.
+  2. Call *TdApi.OptimizeStorage*
+  3. After calling *TdApi.OptimizeStorage* you must:
+      1. **NOT** use again the old file ids because they have been deleted!
+(Example: If you receive the file 12 after OptimizeStorage is not the same file 12 that you received before *TdApi.OptimizeStorage*, because the id 12 has been reused)
+      2. Re-enable internet connection using *TdApi.DisableProxy*

+The following text is the classic tdlib readme:

 # TDLib

 TDLib (Telegram Database library) is a cross-platform library for building [Telegram](https://telegram.org) clients.
 It can be easily used from almost any programming language.